kragen/derctuo/markdown/globoflexia.md

-In some cases you will want to start with a lightweight, fast-hardening system such as gauze and plaster of Paris, then overlay it with a heavier system that the balloons alone wouldn't be able to support.
+In some cases you will want to start with a lightweight, fast-hardening system such as gauze and plaster of Paris, then overlay it with a heavier system that the balloons alone wouldn’t be able to support.
 There are many other reasons you might want to use multiple layers, including making sandwich panels with a light, weak inner core and stronger faces, and allowing earlier layers time to dry.